 For the present analysis we consider a particular background, $\mathcal{M}_9\times T^2$ where $\mathcal{M}_9$ is the euclidean version of the nine dimensional Minkowski space-time and $T^2$ a flat 2-torus.
 This background has been used extensively in the past to analyze properties of the M2-brane.
 It has the virtue that is relatively simple but contains a nontrivial topology that allows the presence of \textit{monopoles}.
 We consider the embedding maps from the worldvolume of the M2-brane $\Sigma_3$ into the target space,

 The worldvolume of the M2-brane, $\Sigma_3$, is locally $T^2\times S^1$.
-Globally it may be a $T^3$ or be a nilmanifold and form a 3-twisted torus.
-In this last case there exists a non-trivial monodromy around the cycles of the worldvolume, which induce a non-trivial topology on the background gauge fields.
-In these cases the gauge fields are described in terms of flat gerbes, defining torsion classes.
-In both cases the target space remains $M_9\times T^2$.
-In the section \ref{SECCION: Background field coupling and the free-anomaly action} we have considered $\Sigma_3$ with the $T^3$ topology on the worldvolume and background fields to be global forms on $\Sigma_3$, \textit{i.e.} in that case there is no torsion.
-In this section $\Sigma_3$ still is a $T^3$ but we consider the case with torsion since we consider the background gauge fields to be the transgression of a $\mathcal{G}_2^{\nabla_c}$-gerbe connection.
-They are locally forms but globally they behave as connections with nontrivial transitions.
-Also, the embedding maps wrap on the cycles of the target.
-In the following sections \ref{CHAPTER: TORSIONAL SECTOR OF M2-BRANE} and \ref{CHAPTER: ALGEBRA}, $\Sigma_3$ is globally a 3-twisted torus with a nontrivial monodromy acting on the embedding maps \textit{consistent with the wrapping condition } on the $T^2$ of the target.
-Now, preserving the cancellation of the ’t Hooft anomaly, we may consider $\widetilde{\mathcal{B}}^r$ the connection 2-form of a flat $\mathcal{G}_1^{\nabla_c}$-gerbe.
-The $\mathcal{G}_1^\nabla$-gerbe are classified by the elements of $H^3(\Sigma_3,\mathbb{Z})$ \cite{Johnson:2002tc} and \cite{Murray:1999ew} \footnote{A gerbe bundle or more general, $\mathcal{G}_n^{\nabla}-gerbe$ is a generalization of principal bundle $P[G]$ to higher order connections, that contains in the following sense, all structures of usual's fiber bundles:
+Globally, however, it may be a $T^3$ or a nilmanifold forming a 3-twisted torus.
+In the last case there exists a non-trivial monodromy around the cycles of the worldvolume, which induce a non-trivial topology on the background gauge fields.
+The gauge fields are described in terms of flat gerbes, defining torsion classes.
+We will consider this case in section \ref{CHAPTER: TORSIONAL SECTOR OF M2-BRANE}.
+In all cases the target space remains $\mathcal{M}_9\times T^2$.

+In the section,\ref{SECCION: Background field coupling and the free-anomaly action} we have considered $\Sigma_3$ with the $T^3$ topology on the worldvolume and background fields to be global forms on $\Sigma_3$, \textit{i.e.} in that case there is no torsion.

+In this section, we consider the $T^3$ topology on the worldvolume and the embedding maps wrap on the cycles of the target.
+The background fields are locally forms but globally they behave as $U(1)$ connections with nontrivial transitions. \textit{On-Shell}, they will end up in a torsion class.